Skip to Content

 Reaching the summit and seeing Lough Ouler

-The final stretch of the Tonelagee hike will get the blood flowing, as there’s a fairly solid incline that you’ll need to tackle.
+The final stretch of the Tonelagee hike has a solid incline that you’ll need to tackle.

 When I did this last, it took around an hour to reach the summit.
 When you reach level ground at the top of Tonlegee Mountain, whip out Google Maps.